-The business model of a company like Mayflower Transit, whose work exclusively involves moving personal and corporate property, and in which the same individuals are often responsible for both loading and moving the items under transport, can create unusual considerations for victims' attempts to demonstrate fault on the part of Mayflower's employees after a crash.
-Accomplished truck accident attorney Michael Grossman explains how this issue may factor into litigation involving a Mayflower vehicle.
+The business model of a company like Mayflower Transit, whose work exclusively involves moving personal and corporate property, and in which the same individuals are often responsible for both loading and moving the items under transport, can create unique complications for victims' attempts to prove that the company's employees should be held liable after a crash.
+Accomplished truck accident attorney Michael Grossman explains how this may factor into litigation involving a Mayflower vehicle.

 Questions Answered On This Page: